End 💩 Bag Litter! Pack a Bag Holder.

 These parks and beaches bookend the 100 Wild Islands A pristine, wild archipelago ripped straight from a Darwinian dream.
 This area makes for some of the greatest ocean kayaking adventures North America has to offer.
 The Nova Scotia Nature Trust has made it their goal to protect all 100 of the islands through private donations, while government drags its heels with public protection goals.

-Neighbouring Owls Head Provincial Park
+Owls Head Provincial Park

 Neighbouring Owls Head Provincial Park is best explored by ocean kayak as investments in trails, access points, & signage never came.
 The residual neglect of the never-realized eastern shore coastal park system and lack of political vision have resulted in decades worth of squandered opportunity for the Eastern Shore.
 You’ll see for yourself how this area seems ideally suited for green infrastructure investment and growing a sustainable, low-footprint, small-business based ecotourism industry.
 In a time of catastrophic biodiversity collapse and pressing climate emergency, this area known as “the Galapagos of the Atlantic” would be the ideal case study for how to benefit the economy, human health & health of the environment all at the same time.
 There is plenty of data to show it can be done.

-Widely portrayed for decades as a protected provincial park, it sits as the perfect example of compounding neglect.
+Only recently legally protected, it sits as the perfect example of compounding neglect.
 Owls Head should be a part of a well-designed plan, consulted, deliberated & planned upon decades ago.
 This chain of coastal parks would have collectively offered interconnecting hiking, biking, paddling & camping opportunities bookending the pristine, untouched 100 wild islands.
 Owls head was identified as being a key piece to preserving this globally rare ecosystem that most countries would dream of having.

 The Eastern Shore is well known for its fog, and it’s safe to assume you may encounter some.
 Bring extra layers as fog can cause the temperatures to drop rapidly.
 The water temperature is typically not warm, so don’t expect it to be tropical despite the beautiful turquoise tint.
 A wetsuit is a must-have for surfing, while swimming is perfectly enjoyable depending on your cold tolerance and the ambient temperature.
 The water is not deep as the especially wide beach drops off very gradually.